EOFY offer

 Tax implications and depreciation

 Mobile office expenses may be tax-deductible, but the treatment depends on whether you buy or rent.
+Understanding depreciation is key to getting the most from your claims.

-• Purchased units: Claim depreciation over the asset's effective life.
-Depending on your business turnover, you may be eligible for the $20,000 instant asset write-off for the 2023–24 and 2024–25 income years.
+• Purchased units.
+Claim depreciation over the asset's effective life.
+Depending on your business turnover, you may be eligible for the $20,000 instant asset write-off for the 2023–24, 2024–25, and 2025–26 income years.

-• Rental payments: Generally deductible as an operating expense
+• Rental payments.
+Generally deductible as an operating expense.

-• Fit-out costs: May be depreciable or immediately deductible depending on value
+• Fit-out costs.
+May be depreciable or immediately deductible depending on value.

-Three benefits of a mobile office
+3 benefits of a mobile office

 A mobile office can reduce costs, save time, and boost productivity.
 These benefits apply whether you're working from a portable site cabin or running your business remotely.